dannywoodz/ipod-encode/README.md

 Installation
 ------------

+This script does not work on Windows, as it makes use of Perl's &POSIX::mkfifo.
+I've tested it with both OS X and Linux, and it's fine on both.

 You're going to need both ffmpeg and mplayer installed and in your PATH.

 The non-core Log::Log4perl module is used in the script, so you should obtain that from CPAN.